algobulls/algobulls_help_site/docs/member/live-trading.md

 **Step 2**

 Select a strategy from the choose strategy section and click on execute.
-The strategy will be added to the portfolio & you will be redirected to the [My Portfolio](https://app.algobulls.com/portfolio) page
+The strategy will be added to the portfolio & you will be redirected to the [My Portfolio](https://app.algobulls.com/portfolio) page.

 **Step 3**